slasyz/toxicbot/README.md

 ### In container locally
 - Install docker on local machine.
-- Join Swarm: `docker swarm init`.
+- Initialize stuff for Docker: `make init.local`.
-- Create config by `cp config.default.json config.json` and edit it.
+- Create config by `cp config.default.json config.json` and edit it:
-- Initialize secrets: `make init.local`.
+    - create random database password;
+    - create Telegram token.
 - Start it locally, there are two options:
     1. Deploy everything in container via `make deploy.local`.
     2. Deploy dependencies in container and run bot on host machine: